ChristianGrimberg/powershell-training/README.md

     Remove-Module -Name azurerm # Removes the members of a module, such as cmdlets and functions
     ```

-* Managing files and folders:
+* List files and folders:

     ```powershell
     Get-ChildItem # Get a list of files and folders on current directory